 Amy likes cloning in the lab.
 She thinks it is fun!
 She also has trained in the martial art of aikido for about 10 years, and she once worked for the USGS where she got to wear hip waders and collect mud samples.

 Matt grew up in Manassas, Virginia.
 He earned his undergraduate degree in Biology at UVA in 2012.
 As an undergraduate, he studied regenerative pathways in Drosophila melanogaster.
 After graduation, he was a post baccalaureate IRTA at the NIH in John Mascola’s lab.
-Last year, he made a big move from the East coast to Wisconsin, and he is still adjusting to the central time zone.
+He made a big move from the East coast to Wisconsin when he started grad school, and he is still adjusting to the Central Time Zone.

 Matt’s favorite thing to do in the lab is flow cytometry.
 He is in awe at what we can learn from flow, and he enjoys developing new staining panels.
 He also likes asking questions — a critical important feature of a graduate student! (see the lab philosophy page).
 Matt is a huge NBA fan; he likes the Washington Wizards, but he is beginning to embrace the Milwaukee Bucks.